Xtiantzyyy/tt10-io-buffer/docs/info.md

 ## How it works

-A 100Mbps PVT Variation-less I/O Buffer using Skywater 130nm CMOS Process
+A 100 Mbps PVT Variation-less I/O Buffer using Skywater 130nm CMOS Process

 ## How to test